connor-brooks/gptx/README.md

 | Down         | Next history     |

 ### Piped mode
+Piped mode allows data from any other program to be piped into your selected role whilst also providing an initial prompt.
+For example: `cat main.rs | tgpt -r rs "add comments to this code" > main.commented.rs`.
+Currently Piped mode does not support REPL mode.

 ## Roles
+> [!TIP]
+> A role's GPT version can be overridden at runtime using the -4 flag to force GPT4.

 Roles can be defined in the main config file `$HOME/.config/tgpt/config.toml`.
 An example config can be found in `example/config.toml`.
 All roles should follow this format:

 ```